Puppy Playtime |

 - can be fussy eaters - more likely to hunger strike if she doesn't like what she is being offered.
 May turn up her nose at regular dog food and want "special" treatment.

-- is better for older, retired couples or families with older children as she can be jealous and prefers adult company to children
+- can be jealous and prefers adult company to children

 - is likely to ignore attempts to play if she doesn't feel like it and needs to be motivated to learn what you want her to learn.
 She will learn plenty of things on her own (how to hide your socks so you will never find them, how to open the cupboard door where the good food is stored, how to look pitiful so that she gets to sleep on your bed and hog the pillow)